-Never pull a load by attaching it to the bumper or luggage racks; this can cause the vehicle to tip over.
+Never pull a load by attaching it to the bumper or any other accessories; this can cause the vehicle to tip over.
 Use only the trailer hitch to pull a load.

 In an emergency situation, use the recovery hooks to recover a stuck vehicle.
 Refer to RECOVERY HOOKS in EQUIPMENT.